New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 What is the difference between a NJ standard and basic auto policy?

-A standard policy is the most common type and provides the full range of required and optional coverages, including the new 35/70/25 liability minimums.
-A basic policy is a stripped-down option available to NJ drivers that carries much lower minimums ($5,000 property damage liability, $15,000 PIP) and doesn't include bodily injury liability by default.
-Basic policies are exempt from the new 35/70/25 thresholds but offer very limited financial protection.
+A standard policy is the most common type and provides the full range of required and optional coverages, including the new 35/70/25 liability minimums and up to $250,000 in PIP for serious injuries.
+A basic policy carries much lower limits — $5,000 property damage, $15,000 PIP, and no bodily injury liability by default — and does not include UM/UIM coverage.
+Basic policies are also exempt from the new 35/70/25 thresholds and restrict your right to sue for pain and suffering except in cases of severe injury.
+For state-by-state comparisons of policy structures, see our car insurance differences by state guide.

 Is 35/70/25 enough coverage for most New Jersey drivers?

-For most drivers, the 35/70/25 minimum is a good start but not sufficient on its own.
-New Jersey is a densely populated, high-cost state where accidents involving multiple parties can generate claims far exceeding these limits.
-Most financial advisors and insurance professionals recommend carrying at least 100/300/100 in liability coverage, along with matching UM/UIM limits, to protect your personal assets if you're involved in a serious accident.
+For most drivers, the 35/70/25 minimum is a meaningful improvement but not sufficient on its own.
+New Jersey is a densely populated, high-cost state where multi-vehicle accidents can generate claims that far exceed these limits — and when they do, you're personally on the hook for the remainder.
+Most financial advisors and insurance professionals recommend carrying at least 100/300 in bodily injury coverage, along with matching UM/UIM limits, to genuinely protect your personal assets if you're involved in a serious accident.
+You can also use our underinsured coverage check guide to assess whether your current policy truly protects your financial situation.

 Compare Car Insurance Rates in Ohio